-Visit us on the web for the latest up- dates about preparing for camp.
+Visit us on the www.nwgabsa.org for the latest updates to prepare for camp.
 This is an excellent resource for parents, leaders and Scouts.
-Leaders will find information about summer camp and last minute registration updates.
+Leaders will find information about summer camp and last-minute registration updates.
 They can register online and pay camp fees.
 It is also a convenient way to submit last minute schedule changes before coming to camp.
 Scouts can find a list of what to bring to camp, helpful hints for their merit badge sessions.